 Chikyu No Shugo: Gaojinizer

-August 5th, 2060.
-For years, tension had built up between the world’s three power blocs, a tension that continued as Humanity extended its reach into the far reaches of the Solar System.
-It was for that reason that Fortresses Littered the orbit of earth.
-Just like one constructed by the Pan-Pacific Federation. it was silent as it had usually been.
+Until the world was eventually formed around three blocs.
+Loosely formed confederations spanning the planet.
+For years, tension had built up between these three blocs, a tension that continued as Humanity extended its reach into the far reaches of the Solar System.
+And as they began to try to out-compete each other.
+An era that would be called the Three-States era, by many.
+It was for that reason that Fortresses littered the orbit of earth, along with the colonies.
+Just like one constructed by the Pan-Pacific Federation, built within the shell of an asteroid. it was silent as it had usually been.
 Though there had been quite a bit of tension between themselves, the Atlantic Collective, and the United States of Europe, there were doubts that a war would start once again.
+The costs would be high, especially with the weaponry their technology had grown to create over the years.
 But the chances were never zero, as such, with the colonies that'd been shoved into the Earth-Moon Lagrange points, there were fortresses like theirs as well, many, in fact.

-Given that they were on the very outskirts of L3, however, they were not the largest base there.
-Though, it wasn’t as if that mattered to them, most of those in the base either didn't think about such or didn't talk about it all that much.
-In the end, that's just where they were stationed.
+Given that they were on the very outskirts of L2, however, even if something did start, they wouldn’t expect much to change.
+As such, it didn’t matter to the officers, maintenance staff, and pilots that sat within the base.
+Most of those in the base either didn't think about such or didn't talk about a possible attack all that much, especially with how far they were from anything all that important.
 There wasn't much else for one to say.
-The one at the head of the base within the top layer of the command room, Phan Thuy, A woman with short black hair that stopped above the shoulders, wearing the black button down uniform, common for the PPF’s officers.
+That was no different for one the base's commander, who sat within the top layer of a harshly lit command room.
+Phan Thuy, A woman with short black hair that stopped above the shoulders, wearing the black button down uniform, common for the PPF’s officers.
 Despite the fact that she’d chosen to be here, she didn’t disagree with that common sentiment, nor did the ones under her.

 “Man, It’s so damn boring out here…”